 - Participation or leadership positions in student activities, clubs and organizations, do not meet the necessary standards and intent of completing internships for academic credit.
-While we encourage internships with off-campus organizations, there are times when oncampus internships may be appropriate.
+While we encourage internships with off-campus organizations, there are times when on-campus internships may be appropriate.
 Discuss this with your career coach. - As site supervisors provide an evaluation that in large part contributes to a student's final grade, internships are not approved for credit when family members supervise the student work.
-To this end, careful review of reporting structure for the intern will be made in businesses owned by family members. - Because the use of cannabis may be prosecuted pursuant to federal law, be aware that internships in this industry could impact your federal student loans, immigration status, or background checks for security clearances.
+To this end, careful review of reporting structure for the intern will be made in organizations owned by family members or where family members work. - Because the use of cannabis may be prosecuted pursuant to federal law, be aware that internships in this industry could impact your federal student loans, immigration status, or background checks for security clearances.
 Choosing an internship or employment in the cannabis industry is at your own risk.